rafael-santiago/eel/README.md

 Alternatively, ``Enigma`` has a strong historical value.
 Then here you can probe the library's source code for looking inside the ``U-boat Enigma's`` entrails.
 For figuring out the problem imposed by this cipher engine in the past and also for understanding how ``Rejewski & Turing Bombs`` worked in order to crack this cipher.
-What shortened the war and saved millions of lives according to historians.
+According to the historians the breakage of ``Enigma`` shortened the war and saved millions of lives.